 Finally, genomics is based on the analysis of large data sets corresponding to DNA copy number variations or gene expression levels.
 Experimental imperfections and the limited number of replicates have again hampered the confidence in the results of analyses.
 Indeed, most studies in the field cannot be reproduced.
 Recent studies also suggest that diseases are likely linked to large numbers of rare genetic variants that are seldom captured by most databases collected to date.
 Furthermore, the need to do in vivo nanoscale imaging of specific cells has led to a slew of complex challenges which includes the traditional challenges in both genomics and medical imaging.

-This workshop will bring together mathematicians, statisticians, engineers, and scientists working on particular aspects of medical informatics or related areas.
-A careful look at the literature in any of the subfields of medical informatics reveals specialized approaches and philosophies combined with a lack of knowledge of other potentially useful methodologies developed in other subfields of medical informatics.
-Furthermore, results and methodologies discovered in pertinent subfields of mathematics and statistics remain largely unknown in medical informatics.
-Conversely, researchers in real analysis, differential equations, algebraic geometry, and statistics are often unaware of the characteristics of the challenges in medical informatics that limit the applicability of generic approaches.
+This workshop will bring together mathematicians, statisticians, engineers, and scientists working on particular aspects of biomedical informatics or related areas.
+A careful look at the literature in any of the subfields of biomedical informatics reveals specialized approaches and philosophies combined with a lack of knowledge of other potentially useful methodologies that have been developed in other subfields.
+Results and methodologies discovered in pertinent areas of mathematics and statistics remain largely unknown in biomedical informatics.
+Conversely, researchers in real analysis, differential equations, algebraic geometry, and statistics are often unaware of the characteristics of the challenges in biomedical informatics that limit the applicability of generic approaches.